Back to Don's Maps

 Entrance to La Pasiega in August 2016.

-( comparison with the photograph above shows that the entrance has been enlarged to permit easier access, but not excessively so - Don )
+( comparison with the two photographs above shows that the entrance has been enlarged to permit easier access, but not excessively so - Don )

 Photo: © Carmen F.